shiven1703/Linkedin-Java-Scraper/README.md

 ```

 # Note
-Application runs in two steps.
+The application runs in two steps.
 In the first, it will perform login and load all the comments on the web page by opening the post URL(It will wait for 60 sec after loading all the comments to handle network issue).
-Now, in the second part it will start scraping the comments (By waiting random time between 1 to 30 seconds).
+Now, in the second part, it will start scraping the comments (By waiting random time between 1 to 30 seconds).

 # Home
 ![Screenshot (125)](https://user-images.githubusercontent.com/32254687/97078177-d0e23580-1607-11eb-9c90-3089718abacd.png)